 CLUSE is an Amfori member.
 As such, we require our suppliers to comply with the BSCI (Business Social Compliance Initiative) standards.
 We had to postpone our 2020 audits, but in 2021, provided the Covid-19 restrictions allow it, we will hold independent third party BSCI audits at our manufacturers.

-OUR PRODUCT PACKAGING
+OUR SHIPMENT PACKAGING